 No RV Hook-Ups

-A big issue that crops up when parking at Harvest Hosts sites instead of campgrounds is the lack of RV hook-up features.
+One challenge faced at Harvest Hosts locations, as opposed to traditional campgrounds, is the absence of RV hook-up amenities.
 Campgrounds are equipped with all the resources you need throughout your stay, such as water, electricity, and restroom support.
 Some Harvest Hosts locations may provide these features, but they are far from guaranteed.
 Hosts are only obliged to provide a parking space for the night.
 Before you book your next trip, make sure you have considered alternate restrooms, water, and electrical facilities.
 Contact your host to find out what amenities you can use.
 If you prefer dry camping, you’ll face few issues with Harvest Hosts.

 Removal of Host Locations